ALTIBASE/Documents/Manuals/Altibase_7.3/eng/SQL Reference.md

 If the SELECT list is composed of expressions or constants that do not include columns, the FROM clause can be omitted.

-SThe specification of only the asterisk symbol(*) in the SELECT list represents every column of every table and view in the FROM clause.
+The specification of only the asterisk symbol(*) in the SELECT list represents every column of every table and view in the FROM clause.
 What the asterisk symbol represents does not change, even if it is specified with a column or expression.

 *FROM Clause*